Julie Elias (author)

 Julie Elias (born 6 June 1866 in Berlin as Julie Levi; died spring 1945 in Lillehammer in occupied Norway) was a German fashion journalist and author of cookbooks, which also dealt with Jewish cuisine.
-She was worldly, highly educated, and during her lifetime was known beyond the borders of Germany as a culinary salonnière and successful writer.
+She was worldly, highly educated, and during her lifetime known beyond the borders of Germany as a culinary salonnière and successful writer.
 In 1938, persecuted as a Jew, she had to flee Germany.
 After the destruction of European Jewry in the Holocaust, there were hardly any traces of her left in the public memory.

 Life

-Julie Levi and the art historian Julius Elias married in 1888, they had a son Ludwig Elias (1891-1942).
+Julie Levi and the art historian Julius Elias married in 1888; they had a son Ludwig Elias (1891–1942).
 In 1890 they moved into the inherited house at Matthäikirchstraße 4 in Berlin, had a large circle of friends, cultivated conviviality and were particularly friends with the Liebermann couple, with whom they shared culinary pleasures, especially their love of French cuisine.
 As a hostess, Julie Elias was praised contemporarily as a "culinary artist.".